titon/framework/docs/en/packages/intl/locales.md

 All format patterns must be defined in the `formats.hh` file.
 Some notes about the structure of this file:

-* Each hash (#) character in a pattern will be replaced by the character at the same position in the source string (e.g. the 5th # will be replaced by the 5th character).
+* Each hash character (#) in a pattern will be replaced by the character at the same position in the source string (e.g. the 5th # will be replaced by the 5th character).
 * Number and currency maps must have strings for both the keys and values.
-* Date and time patterns must use locale aware patterns as defined by [strftime()](http://php.net/manual/en/function.strftime.php).
+* Date and time patterns must use locale aware tokens as defined by [strftime()](http://php.net/manual/en/function.strftime.php).
 * The index of the phone map represents the length of the phone number while the value is the pattern to format it with.

 #### Inflection Rules ####